Home » Kuala Lumpur » Top Chinese New Year Food And Snacks To Try With Kids In Kuala Lumpur

 All major supermarkets

-A must in every Chinese household during CNY, mandarin oranges or lokam symbolise good fortune due to the sound of the word in Mandarin means 'gold'.
+A must in every Chinese household during CNY, mandarin oranges or lokam symbolize good fortune due to the sound of the word in Mandarin means 'gold'.
 Usually sold in boxes or crates in major supermarkets, they also make a great gift to families and friends.

 Where To Find Them: